A Wigan woman has admitted to causing a crash that seriously injured a pensioner

 The victim sustained serious, but non-life threatening, injuries and was taken to the Royal Salford Hospital.

-De Souza, who is 26 and from Platt Bridge, was arrested at the scene and was subsequently charged with causing serious injury by dangerous driving.
+De Souza, who is 26 and from Platt Bridge, was arrested at the scene and was subsequently charged with causing serious injury by careless driving and having no insurance and no licence.

-She is due to appear at Liverpool Crown Court for sentencing on Friday May 5.
+She is due to appear at Chester Crown Court for sentencing on Friday May 5.

 In the meantime she has been remanded into custody.